 - Type 1 RS: starch bound within cell walls, found in grains, seeds and legumes.
 Some of these foods can cause digestive issues in many individuals due to processing methods and the gluten content, therefore this type of RS is not ideal for everyone.

 - Type 2 RS: intrinsically indigestible starch due to high amylose content, found in foods such as green (unripe) bananas and raw white potatoes.
 This type can also be found in a powder form, such as green banana starch or unrefined potato starch.
 This is a great option, just make sure you opt for unrefined and natural powders that are made from the type of RS in isolation and no other added ingredients.

-- Type 3 RS: formed after one of the above starches have been cooked and rapidly cooled such as cooked and cooled white potato or white rice.
+- Type 3 RS: formed after one of the above starches have been cooked and rapidly cooled such as cooked and cooled sweet potato, potato or white rice.
 This is a very cost effective method of consumption and a great way to begin testing out RS.
-Please keep in mind nutrient timing and make sure this type is consumed in the post-training window.

 - Type 4 RS: industrial starch that has been chemically modified and should be avoided at all times.

-With that being said, we are not giving you the permission to eat a bowl of potato salad and eat carbohydrates that have been cooked and cooled every day, and consideration must be made when adding RS into your diet as it can quite the balancing act.
+With that being said, we are not giving you the permission to eat a bowl of potato salad and eat carbohydrates that have been cooked and cooled in excess, and consideration must be made when adding RS into your diet as it can quite the balancing act.
 Start with very minimal amounts, for example half a teaspoon in powder form (Type 2) and increase as tolerated, aiming for 1-2 tablespoons per day.
-This is to avoid symptoms such as bloating or gas which can often be a side effect if not consumed correctly.
+Alternatively, add in 1/2 cup of cooked & cooled sweet potato or white (Basmati) rice (Type 3) into a main meal 2-4 times per week and increase as necessary.
+That way you can to avoid symptoms such as bloating or gas which can often be a side effect if not consumed correctly.

 The Hungry Microbiome provides a great interpretation at the molecular level.